 If you’re looking for Christmas toys to buy a new baby, think soft, comfort items like taggie toys, a lovey or crinkly toys that clip to the carrier so babies can gaze up at as they grow.
 Below are toys for newborns that are actually pretty useful including this pacifier lovey that is AMAZING when it comes to keeping that paci close to the baby so YOU don’t have to keep adjusting!

 During the second month of life, your baby will begin showing a bit more activity.
 Sleeping most of the day may still be the norm, but they’ll start to engage more and may smile and grasp at your finger.
 Soft rattles and toys they can clasp are a good gift idea.
 The Manhattan Toy was one my kids loved from the very beginning – it kept their wiggly little hands entertained and was one of their favorite toys to mouth.
 It reminded me of some kind of giant rubix cube for babies!!

 By the third month, your little one may be kicking up a storm and more of an active observer – gazing carefully at everything in the new world around them.
 Surrounding baby with toys that meet his or her development stage is key.

 My kids seriously LOVED this piano gym set.
 We used it beginning at that 3 month mark when the jerk or kick reflex was prevalent.
 It was so cute seeing baby’s reaction *surprise* every time he accidentally played a note with his feet!
 Note: It seems to be out-of-stock on Amazon at the moment, but a similar one on that’s more affordable is this brand.

 Another toy I loved seeing them play with was this musical inchworm that actually has inch marks you can use to measure baby.
-The worm makes different noises and textures throughout it’s body.
+The worm’s crinkly body and varying textures provide an array of sensory exploration too!
 Perfect for snuggling!